SoftUni-Internal/interactive-content/EN/04-MongoDB-And-Mongoose/01-Relational-Database.md

 # Relational and NoSQL Database

-[slide]
+[slide hideTitle]

 # Relational Database

-A relational database is collection of information.
+A relational database is a collection of information.

 The tables used in relational databases store information about the objects.

-Tables contains rows that holds information, which has unique identifier - known as a **key**.
+Tables contain rows that hold information, which has a unique identifier - known as a **key**.

 Each column contains the attributes of the data.